DreamOfTheRedChamber/system-design-interviews/scenario_messenger/unreadCount.md

 * When need to check for how many unread messages there are in newsfeed, calculate the different between snapshots.

 ![](../.gitbook/assets/trends_unreadNum_newsfeed.png)

-## Follow-up questions

-* How to solve hot partition
-* How to monitor system health
-* How to solve slow consumer
-* How to identify performance bottleneck